SEPCheesecakeFactory/SEP3/Documentation/ProjectDescription.md

 ## Education problem

 Education is one of the most important aspects of a life in the civilized population (source).
 Humans need knowledge in order to function correctly in todays world - from simple communication to career growth, knowledge can improve quality of life in many ways (source).
-"Nowadays around 40% of the global population does not have an access to proper education in language they understand"(PTI & PTI, 2025).
+"Nowadays around 40% of the global population does not have an access to proper education in a language they understand"(PTI & PTI, 2025).
 In addition, many countries and communities around the world struggle with gender equality in opportunities for education, which ultimately results in educational disparities and economic inequality (source).
 These inequalities are not always related to gender, but also physical abilities, social status, and other factors (source).
 That is why digital free-for-all educational platforms have been on the rise in the recent years, as they can provide knowledge to anyone with an internet connection and a device; thus, minimizing the inequalities in education. (source - fx Duolingo studies)

 Many of the current digital educational platforms, like Brilliant, Coursera, Udemy require subscriptions or course fees.
 As a result, low income learners in developing regions cannot afford them.